jordansissel/sysadvent/2011/01/capture-output.md

 ## Further Reading

+* The code samples in this post are available at [github.com/jordansissel/sysadvent](https://github.com/jordansissel/sysadvent/tree/master/2011/01/code)
 * A StackOverflow post that [discusses capturing stdout and stderr in perl](http://stackoverflow.com/questions/109124/how-do-you-capture-stderr-stdout-and-the-exit-code-all-at-once-in-perl).
 * [Capturing stdout, stderr, and exit code in Perl](http://www.perlmonks.org/?node_id=454715) from Perl Monks.